neams-th-coe/cardinal/doc/content/source/auxkernels/CellInstanceAux.md

 ## Description

-Displays the OpenMC cell instance mapped to the MOOSE elements.
+Displays the OpenMC cell instance mapped to the MOOSE elements which provide multiphysics feedback *into* OpenMC.
 If there are no distributed cells in your OpenMC geometry, then the instance for every cell is zero.
 But if you have distributed cells such as for problems with lattices or if you repeat the same universe multiple places throughout the geometry,